szymanskidawid/WebsitePortfolio/README.md

 *This project is obsolete since 06 Dec 2023.
-For a new React.js version please visit repository below:*
+For a new React.js version, please visit the repository below:*

 <a href="https://www.github.com/szymanskidawid/website-portfolio-react" target="_blank">website-portfolio-react</a>